snozbot/fungus/Docs/command_ref/input_commands.md

-# Input Commands # {#input_commands}
+# Input commands # {#input_commands}

-Commands that interact with UnityEngine.Input

 [TOC]
-# Move # {#Move}
+# GetAxis # {#GetAxis}
-Moves a game object to a specified position over time.
-Can be either to or from a given target.
-Can be absolute or additive.
+Store Input.GetAxis in a variable

-Defined in Fungus.MoveLean
+Defined in Fungus.GetAxis

 Property | Type | Description
  --- | --- | ---
-axisName | Fungus.StringData | Input Axis name, defined in [InputManager](https://docs.unity3d.com/Manual/class-InputManager.html)
-axisRaw | System.Boolean | If true, calls GetAxisRaw instead of GetAxis outValue | Fungus.FloatData | Float to store the value of the GetAxis.
+Axis Raw | System.Boolean | If true, calls GetAxisRaw instead of GetAxis Out Value | Fungus.FloatData | Float to store the value of the GetAxis